exyzhao/rag-pdf/README.md

 # Retrieval-Augmented Generation for PDF

-Fullstack application that uses OpenAI's API to answer questions based on the Startup Playbook by Sam Altman.
+Fullstack application that uses OpenAI's API to answer questions based on the Startup Playbook by Sam Altman or the Settlers of Catan Rulebook.

 ## Setup